Minimum Credit Score Requirements for Small Business Loans: The Essential Guide

 The credit bureaus use the information in your credit report to calculate FICO scores using the following factors:

 Payment history: 35% – Payment history is the most critical factor for your FICO scores.
 Consistent on-time payments are the most sustainable way to build and maintain good credit.
 On the other hand, even one late payment can lower your score.
-Defaults and write-offs can significantly lower your score and make it challenging to repair credit.
+Defaults and write-offs can significantly reduce your score and make it challenging to repair your credit.

 Credit utilization: 30% – Credit utilization refers to the amount of revolving credit you currently use.
 For example, if you have a $1,000 balance on a credit card with a $5,000 credit limit, your credit utilization ratio is 20%.
 Experts recommend keeping credit utilization below 30% for good credit and ideally below 10% for the best credit scores.